joeweder/wftest/README.md

 	- Using Spring Framework.
 Java Config.
 	- Using HSQLDB as embedded database for demo.

+To build, run:
+- 'mvn -N install' in the root folder.
-To build, run 'mvn clean install' in model, services, then webapp.
+- 'mvn install' in model, services, then webapp.

 To run, within the webapp folder run 'mvn jetty:run'